RPD-OBI1/Crime_SPC/README.md

 To do so, highlight all the contents of the script in the editor window either by using the mouse or by clicking within the window and hitting "Ctrl + A".
-If all lines are highlighted, either click the third button on the toolbar, which on hover reads "Run line or selection" or hit "Ctrl + Enter".
+If all lines are highlighted, either click the third button on the toolbar, which on hover reads "Run line or selection" or hit "Ctrl + R".
 This will execute the four subtasks listed within the script.
 If the script was able to successfully run, ten .csv files should show up in the "Data_Prep" folder within the "Data" folder of the Crime_SPC.
 If the files are there, the script can be saved and closed.
 This script only needs to run once since it uses the historical data to create the bounds.